Arcada-Devops-2017/orders/database.md

-Language and system we use: PHP, MySql
+Language and system we use: Java, MySql

 DB structure: